 The risks of a hair transplant procedure include the possibility that you will continue to lose hair from the rest of your scalp.
 Additionally, if your doctor is not experienced, the hair density of your new hair may be noticeably different than that of your donor area.
 This will result in different areas of the scalp being noticeably thinner.
 Consulting with a board-certified surgeon, however, effectively reduces the chance of this happening in the first place.

-Cost of Hair Transplant Surgery
+Cost of Hair Transplant Surgery in GA

 The cost of hair transplant surgery varies according to the procedure type and follicle number.
 Price should never be at the top of your list of criteria when selecting a surgeon.
 Hair transplants should be performed by a competent doctor to avoid irreversible damage to your scalp and donor hair.